100 Famous Logos: Design Lessons & Brand Strategy for 2026

 2. Memorability: Does It Make a Dent in the Brain?

 A logo must be distinctive.
 It needs to look different from your competitors.
-This is where so many businesses fall.
-They see all the tech companies using minimalist sans-serif fonts, so they do the same.
+This is where many businesses fall short.
+They observe that all tech companies use minimalist sans-serif fonts, so they adopt the same approach.
 The result?
 A sea of sameness.
-The Shell logo isn't a picture of a drill or a drop of oil.
+The Shell logo isn’t a picture of a drill or a drop of oil.
 It’s a seashell.
 It’s memorable because it’s different.

 3. Timelessness: Will It Look Dated in Five Years?